BOUNDARY WATERS ENTY POINTS SELECTION

 If you paddle in a northeasterly path from #33, you may opt for an exit van transport from #29 Ojibway Lake (North Kawishiwi River) or #30 Lake One.
 Exit van transport from #32 South Kawishiwi River will save you the last four miles of river paddling and four short and easy portages back to River Point.
-Only two permits offered per day into Little Gabbro Lake, thus, this prime entry point sells out fast.
+Only two permits offered per day into #33, makes Little Gabbro Lake one of the most sought after Boundary Waters entry points.

-River Point is the only and closest outfitter near the Little Gabbro entry point.
+River Point is the only and closest outfitter near the Little Gabbro entry point… Ely Outfitters™

 #34, Island River (3 permits daily-Paddle Only)

 Two small portages leading to Isabella River.
 No portages on Island River.
 Island River entry point is about 2 miles west of the Isabella entry point.
 This entry point leads to the Isabella River.
-The area around both Island River and Isabella Lake is truly the heart of moose country in the Boundary Waters.
-Opportunities abound for moose sightings due to the low lying marshlands which is the natural moose habitat, and it is also abundant with ducks, geese, mink, otter, and beaver.
+The area adjacent to Island River and Isabella Lake entry points is the heart of moose country in the Boundary Waters.
+Opportunities abound for moose sightings due to the low lying marshlands which is natural moose habitat, and it is also abundant with ducks, geese, mink, otter, and beaver.

-There are many short portages on the Isabella River (about 8 with the longest being 190 rods at the entrance to Bald Eagle.
+There are many short portages on the Isabella River, about 8 with the longest being 190 rods at the entrance to Bald Eagle.
 So, it is more about paddling a short distance, then getting out of the canoe and loading the gear for a short portage, then back into the canoe to paddle again, and so on.
-As the terrain changes to higher ground in Bald Eagle, the portages cease unless going into the smaller and pretty little lakes to the north of Bald Eagle (see #33 Little Gabbro Lake entry point).
-Paddle directly back via a wonderful downstream gentle current to River Point Outfitting Co. on the South Kawishiwi River.
+As the terrain changes to higher ground in Bald Eagle, the portages cease unless going into the smaller, scenic lakes to the north of Bald Eagle (see #33 Little Gabbro Lake entry point).
+Paddle directly back via a downstream gentle current to River Point Outfitting Co. on the South Kawishiwi River.
 Or, schedule an exit van transport for either #33 Little Gabbro Lake or #32 South Kawishiwi.

-River Point is the only and closet outfitter to the Island River entry point.
+River Point is the only and closest outfitter to the Island River entry point…Ely Outfitters™

 #35, Isabella Lake (3 permits daily-Paddle Only)